 - This is an excellent point made by Matthew Henry in his commentary. ↩

-- It would be important to note that our attitudes of harshness or gentleness can also vary as we talk with the same person for a longer period of time.
-For instance, there might be a man promoting doctrines of demons in one’s church: it would probably not be right for an elder to immediately tear him apart.
-In almost most circumstances, he should be patient in correcting him.
-Later, if it turns out that such a man is incorrigible and obstinate, then to that degree harsh language becomes more appropriate.
+- It would be important to note that our attitudes of harshness or gentleness can also vary as we talk with the same person over a longer period of time.
+For instance, there might be a man promoting doctrines of demons in one’s church: it would probably not be right for an elder to immediately denounce him.
+He should be patient in correcting him.
+Later, if it turns out that such a man is incorrigible and proud, then to that degree harsh language becomes more appropriate.
 I would contend that this understanding makes better sense of such verses as 2 Tim.
 2:24. ↩

 - This is why the Ten Commandments, by implication, forbid a lot more than what they expressly command or forbid. ↩